 Nothing says brunch quite like a plate of waffles, and you can’t make waffles without a waffle iron.
 For a savoury alternative, you can make hash browns in your iron, as well as frittatas.
 If you have a super small kitchen, consider the Dash miniature waffle iron that can fit in even the smallest of studio apartments.
 (It works well, too!)

-Cookbook author Tara O’Brady swears by the cookie scoop — it’s pretty much the same as an ice cream scoop, but smaller (they’re basically interchangeable).
+Cookbook author Tara O’Brady swears by the cookie scoop—it’s pretty much the same as an ice cream scoop, but smaller (they’re basically interchangeable).
 It’s perfect for portioning out cookie dough and in a pinch, you can use it to top cupcakes with frosting.

 Pineapples are a pain to prepare, but if you love this spiky, sweet fruit, you might want to consider bringing a pineapple corer into your life.
 This is a true one-use tool, but it’s a must-have if you find yourself buying fresh pineapple on the reg.

 An air popper is the healthiest, cheapest and easiest way to make popcorn at home.
-The countertop device runs between $25 and $60, and kernels come cheap, especially if you buy them in bulk.
+The countertop device runs between $20 and up, and kernels come cheap, especially if you buy them in bulk.
 Best of all, you don’t need any oil when popping this way, which means you’re left with a blank canvas to flavour.
 I recommend a drizzle of olive oil, nutritional yeast, salt and pepper.